 From California: Must come from areas free of Bactrocera dorsalis.
-Indicate that the product comes from areas where there is a trapping program for the pest.
-It also has to indicate that the product is free of Maconellicoccus hirsutus, Pseudococcus calceolariae, Pseudococcus maritimus, Planococcus ficus, Aspidiotus nerii, Colomerus vitis, and Thrips hawaiiensis.
+Indicate that the product comes from areas where there is a trapping program for Bactrocera dorsalis.
+It also has to indicate that the product is free of Colomerus vitis, and Thrips hawaiiensis.
 The product must be appropriately packaged, identified, and free of vegetable residues, soil, snails, and slugs.